 Tutti Arts was founded by Pat Rix as a small singing group for people with intellectual disability in Adelaide in 1997.
 As people from the wider community joined, the group quickly grew to become a choir of 40 members, drawing on both music and theatre for inspiration.

-In 2004, Pat created a 3 day per week performing arts program led by professional theatre makers and musicians.
-In 2006 a visual arts program began and by 2008, Tutti Arts had become a full-time multi arts hub offering a broad suite of programs across the visual, digital and performing arts to adults with a learning disability.
+In 2004, Tutti started to expand by creating a performing arts program.
+In 2006, a visual arts program began.
+By 2008, Tutti Arts had become a full-time multi arts hub.
+It offered programs in visual, digital and performing arts to adults and children with learning disability.

 Tutti Arts Timeline

 - 1997 A small choir for people with disability created by Pat Rix

 - 1998 Tutti’s first appearance at the High Beam Festival

 - 1999 Canadian workshops for the 2001 KickstART!
 Festival